2025-2026

 Focus groups explored how AI could support student wellness.

 Behavioral researchers conducted focus groups with Dartmouth students to understand attitudes toward AI and wellness support.
-Due to human-subject research constraints, we didn’t have access to full transcripts, but we received quotes and high-level insights.
+Due to human-subject research constraints, my team and I didn’t have access to full transcripts, but we received quotes and high-level insights.

 Key insights

-There were so many suggestions and perspectives.
-We learned that overall, students value AI support that feels convenient, personalized, and well integrated into their everyday life.
+We learned that overall, students value AI support that feels convenient, personalized, and conveniently integrated into their everyday life.
 These informed our early design explorations and discussions on product direction.

 Students were interested in learning insights about their behavior, instead of just seeing metrics